 It quickly became clear that Ben Hai’s staff would need to undergo training.
 ‘But right from the start, we thought “Wouldn’t it be great if we got not just this company but the entire region to embrace sustainable forest management?”’ says Gutzmann.

-It is really hard for a single company to implement a broad-based training programme on its own, so ForestFinance decided to embark on a development partnership with sequa gGmbH, whose longstanding experience makes it the ideal partner for a wide range of training measures.
+It is really hard for a single company to implement a broad-based training programme on its own, so ForestFinance decided to embark on a development partnership.
 The partnership was facilitated by the develoPPP.de-programme run by Germany’s Federal Ministry for Economic Cooperation and Development (BMZ).

-The joint objective of ForestFinance and sequa is to promote sustainable forest management in Quang Tri Province by raising awareness and providing practical training.
+The aim of ForestFinance is to promote sustainable forest management in Quang Tri Province by raising awareness and providing practical training.
 To ensure the activities are inclusive, the project also got members of Quang Tri’s Department of Agriculture and Rural Development (DARD) on board.

 ‘We need to train two target groups if we want to achieve long-term success, the managers and the employees,’ says Gutzmann.
-ForestFinance’s first initiative was to work with sequa to develop a curriculum and training materials for an FSC-based train-the-trainer programme to be conducted on Ben Hai’s company premises, part of which was converted into a training centre with seminar rooms, an office and accommodation for external lecturers.
+ForestFinance’s first initiative to develop a curriculum and training materials for an FSC-based train-the-trainer programme to be conducted on Ben Hai’s company premises, part of which was converted into a training centre with seminar rooms, an office and accommodation for external lecturers.

 Some 18 management-level staff members have since undergone training in sustainable forest management, including practical training in the forest with instruction in the use of tools.
 Participants included managers from Ben Hai and other firms and two DARD representatives.